There’s a whole new world of skincare out there. It’s fun and it’s affordable with new formulations and innovative, targeted products.

 Dupe is short for duplicate.
 If there’s an expensive skincare product you want or like, chances are you can get a luxury skincare dupe.
 Go online and type in the name of your favorite expensive product, followed by the word, “dupe.”
 The skincare industry itself clones and copies products and issues them under other names and labels, at a fraction of the cost.

 The beauty bloggers have done all the work and review top products and their dupes for you.
+(Margaret reviews various brands and products on the Sixty&Me YouTube channel.)
 If you go into Sephora, tell the sales assistant the name of the product you like and ask for a dupe.
 They know exactly what you’re talking about.

-You can buy Lancôme’s Eau Fraiche Douceur Micellar Cleansing Water at $39 US, or go to the supermarket and pick up Garnier Micellar Cleansing Water for $6.29 US.
+You can buy Lancôme’s Eau Fraiche Douceur Micellar Cleansing Water at $39, or go to the supermarket and pick up Garnier Micellar Cleansing Water for $6.29.

 Cleansing water is an example of the new formulations entering the market.
 Remember how cleansers used to be creams or lotions?
 Micellar water has been around for a while but has finally entered the consumer mainstream.
 Basically, it’s water with oil molecules floating in it, and it turns out to be the most gentle, miraculous way to remove your makeup.
 No more scrubbing; your makeup literally slips off onto the cotton pad.